Awal-Y/project-3-swell/README.md

 ## Future Features

-We were happy with the overall funcionality of our website, however, there were a few things that we would have added.
+We were happy with the overall functionality of our website, however, there were a few things that we would have added.
 In particular:

 - When a user adds a new spot, provide functionality so that they can upload a beach/spot name to identify the location, rather than the longitude and latitude (as this is a bit cumbersome for users).
 - Mobile design.